serenadeai/hyper/README.md

     ```
 1. From your shell, run `~/AppData/Roaming/Hyper/.hyper_plugins/local/serenade-hyper/install.sh`.
    - Alternatively, you can run `cat ~/AppData/Roaming/Hyper/.hyper_plugins/local/serenade-hyper/install.sh` to see the commands in the script and run them manually.
 1. Restart Hyper to load the plugin and shell integration.

+### Linux

+1. Download and install `Hyper Setup 3.1.1-serenade.AppImage` from https://github.com/serenadeai/serenade-hyper/releases.
+   - This version is necessary since it includes an updated version of xterm.js.
+1. Launch Hyper, and use the menu item Plugins > Update to automatically download the Serenade plugin.
+1. From your shell, run `~/.hyper_plugins/node_modules/serenade-hyper/install.sh` to automatically add the shell integration to your shell profile.
+   - Alternatively, you can run `cat ~/.hyper_plugins/node_modules/serenade-hyper/install.sh` to see the commands in the script and run them manually.
+1. Restart Hyper to load the plugin and shell integration.

 ## Development